connectbot/connectbot/README.md

 ## Translations

-If you'd like to correct or contribute new translatitions to ConnectBot, then head on over to [ConnectBot's translations project]( https://translations.launchpad.net/connectbot/trunk/+pots/fortune)
+If you'd like to correct or contribute new translations to ConnectBot, then head on over to [ConnectBot's translations project]( https://translations.launchpad.net/connectbot/trunk/+pots/fortune)